 There was a bit of lingering over the fresh bread with truffle butter though.
 We happen to have quite a lot of French black truffle in our freezer (it’s a long story – don’t ask).
 Grated into cultured butter it added a touch of luxury.
 And black truffles are also produced in Italy, so we weren’t really straying too far from our theme.

 The ‘primo’ for our Italian Easters is always lasagne.
-I’ve made this one before.
-It layers the innards of Italian sausages, asparagus, peas, leafy greens and béchamel with the lasagne sheets.
+Our favourite one layers the innards of Italian sausages, asparagus, peas, leafy greens, lemon slices and béchamel with the lasagne sheets.
 The greens are supposed to be nettles.
 This year, nettles not being on offer at our favourite fruit and veg store, we used silver beet.

 The first time I cooked this I gathered armfuls of what I thought were nettles from our country garden in Bungendore.
 It was only after it was devoured and proclaimed fantastic that I discovered that those ‘nettles’ were actually lemon balm.
 Fortunately, I had omitted the lemon slices called for in the recipe, so the slightly lemony taste probably came out about right.